 - 3D imagery and medical visualisation

-Please contact Craig Brooks-Rooney for further information about our visual communication services in Asia-Pacific, in English and Chinese.
+Please contact Lisa Yang for further information about our visual communication services.

 We were approached by one of our clients to provide both scientific and design support for a large symposium at an international medical congress.